h0mbre/h0mbre.github.io/_posts/2019-05-15-SLAE_x86_Review.md

 ## Materials

 The course comes in 3 separate download links sent via email and contains several zip files.
 There are around 25 videos and a bunch of code examples included in the courseware.
 The quality of the materials is great, they are recorded seemingly on Vivek's laptop webcam and have a lot of charm to them.

-The course also contains large portions, perhaps even the entirety (??), of a separate Pentester Academy course entitled GNU Debugger Megaprimer.
-This is a huge win for the price.

 ## Knowledge Domains